zahlenhelfer/marp-terraform-course/PITCHME.md

 - add ingress-rule for port 22 and port 80 open to the world
 - add egress-rule for everything open to the world (if necessary)
 - attache it to app_server-ressource
+- attache it to app_server-ressource

 ![bg right 100%](assets/programming-code.jpg)

+---

+# <!-- fit --> MOD 05 - EC2 with Terraform

+---

+# Attach a Security-Group to EC2

+Security Groups including Roles needs to be attached to EC2-Instance for use.
+You can easily achive this in Terraform with,
+- a reference
+ `vpc_security_group_ids = [aws_security_group.allow_ssh.id]`
+- or use of the ID
+ `vpc_security_group_ids = "sg-4711"`

+---
+# Deploy an EC2 instance to a VPC/Subnet
+if you are don´t want the `default`-VPC as the EC2 target, you need to specifiy a Subnet-Id from the VPC of your choice in the `aws_instance`-Ressource

+`subnet_id = "subnet-0c58bb979af8269a7"`

+This will handle the deployment to the associated VPC of the Subnet.

 ---